Sunflowers (Helianthus spp.) dot the landscape across the country in summertime.

 All sunflowers types should be planted in full sun.

-Plants are not picky about soil and grow well in most any type of soil.
+Plants are not picky about soil and grow well in almost any type of soil.

 Plants are started from seeds sown into the soil after all danger of frost has passed in the spring.
 Sunflowers are hardy in growing zones 4-9.